 Moving to the UK

 Prior to September 2014 Australians could establish a bank account in the UK in advance of their arrival with either the Clydesdale Bank or Yorkshire Bank - both owned by the National Australia Bank (NAB).
-However, with the sale of these two banks, this access has disappeared and with the exception of HSBC customers, expats will generally need to wait until they are resident in the UK before establishing accounts.
+However, with the sale of these two banks, this access has disappeared and with the exception of HSBC customers or high salary earners, expats will generally need to wait until they are resident in the UK before establishing accounts.

 At the present time, we do not believe that any of the Australian banks have the geographic spread or capacity to provide a true International banking experience to Australian expatriates.
 The exceptions are expatriates in New Zealand, PNG and some countries in the South Pacific where some Australian banks retain a retail presence - and in South East Asia and China where ANZ has a small footprint, although not always as a retail bank.

 You have a very wide choice of large, global financial institutions that are experienced in dealing with expatriates and often have dedicated units or "Clubs" to deal with their specific requirements.
 Unless you have a specific need that can only be met by Australian banks we think that broader, more competitive services are usually available elsewhere.
 We also remain disappointed by the lack of support Australian banks provide for Australian expatriates offshore - often limiting their services to individuals who meet their (very) "high net worth" criteria.

 Two banks we would mention at this juncture, of which we have had some personal experience, include:

 In terms of HSBC, you can open an account with the bank in Australia and, if you have been a customer for a reasonable period, this may accelerate the opening of accounts elsewhere in the bank's network.
 We strongly suggest however that you explore other services outside the banks in terms of any foreign currency transfers - banks can be extraordinarily expensive, both in terms of the exchange rates applied and fees.